 - Headaches that originate at the base of the skull and spread upward

-If you are experiencing any of these symptoms, it is important to seek medical attention to assess your injury and rule out any bone fractures or tissue damage in the neck.
+If you are experiencing any of these symptoms, it is important to seek medical attention.
+A qualified professional can assess your injury and rule out any bone fractures or tissue damage in the neck.
 Here at the Advanced Spine Center, our physicians have years of experience in treating patients with traumatic spinal injuries.
 Contact us today to make an appointment with our board certified, fellowship-trained Top Doctors.

 Diagnosing whiplash can sometimes be a challenge, especially because some of the symptoms are still not completely understood by doctors.
 If you think you are experiencing whiplash, however, your physician will most likely use a combination of historical evaluation, physical examination, and imaging techniques.

-As with most appointments, your physician will most likely want to know your medical history, as well as that of your family.
+As with most appointments, your physician will want to know your medical history, as well as that of your family.
 A description of the events that caused your whiplash symptoms will also be necessary, along with a physical examination of your neck and shoulder region.
-Your physician will probably spend some time palpating the affected region and examining to see if there are any visible misalignments.
+Your physician will probably spend some time palpating (or touching) the affected region and examining to see if there are any visible misalignments.
 Range of motion and muscle strength may be assessed by moving the affected area in physician-directed movements.
-If tingling or numbness in the arms or hands are part of your symptoms, your physician may test reflexes using a rubber mallet to assess in which area of the neck the nerves are being affected.
+If your symptoms involve tingling or numbness in your arms and legs, your physician may test your reflexes.
+Using a rubber mallet, your doctor will assess key nerves that your injury may have damaged.

 A majority of whiplash cases involve strain and damage to the soft tissues of the neck—structures like muscles, tendons, discs, and nerves.
-These tissues, although crucial, do not typically show up on the traditional X-rays.
-MRIs and CT scans will most likely be used to rule out any bone fractures and to observe any injuries to intervertebral discs.
-Bone scans, although used less often, may be employed to look for small fractures not easily detected by more common methods of imaging.
+These tissues, although crucial, do not typically show up on traditional X-rays.
+Your doctor may prescribe an MRI or CT scan to rule out any bone fractures.
+These imaging techniques also allow for the visualization of any injuries to intervertebral discs.
+Bone scans, although used less often, may be employed to look for small fractures that are not easily detected by more common imaging methods.

 Whiplash Treatment Options